symfony/symfony-docs/components/serializer.rst

     to ``false`` will throw an ``\Error`` instance if the given object has uninitialized properties as the normalizer cannot read them (directly or via getter/isser methods).

-.. versionadded:: 5.4

-    The ``AbstractObjectNormalizer::SKIP_UNINITIALIZED_VALUES`` constant was
-    introduced in Symfony 5.4.

 .. _component-serializer-handling-circular-references:

 Collecting Type Errors While Denormalizing